How to Convert Personal Use Property to Business Use

 If you start a business, you probably have furniture and equipment that you used for personal reasons that can be used in your business (e.g., chairs, desk, computer, printer, fax machine, etc.).

 When you convert personal-use property to business use or to produce investment income, you're allowed to claim a deduction for depreciation on the equipment.

 What value do you assign to each piece of equipment for depreciation purposes?

 In other words, what should the depreciable basis be for each piece of equipment?

-The IRS says, when you convert personal use property to business use, the value you must assign to the property for depreciation purposes is:
+IRS rules say, when you convert personal use property to business use, the value assigned to the property for depreciation purposes is:

 ...on the date of conversion.